A Guide for CUNY Instructors

 Courses cannot easily shift instructional mode mid-stream, and students cannot be expected to have the same level of connectivity they have when they have access to campus.
 At the same time, it is possible to maintain our connections with students, and to complete the work we’ve begun this semester without relying extensively upon synchronous communication.

 If campus is shut down, it’s likely that many other aspects of students lives have been upended.
 We cannot assume that all students will have reliable internet access when off campus.
 Therefore, instructors should not rely exclusively on synchronous communication during class times.
-Rather than requiring all students to be online at the same time, instructors should develop plans to complete the work of their asynchronously, meaning students can engage in the class and complete work at any time throughout a delineated period.
+Rather than requiring all students to be online at the same time, instructors should develop plans to complete the work of their course asynchronously, meaning students can engage in the class and complete work at any time throughout a delineated period.

 This site offers guidance for faculty members in anticipation of campuses closing during the Spring 2020 semester.
 This guidance applies both to faculty teaching at the Graduate Center and to Graduate Center students teaching on other CUNY campuses.
 Community members who are teaching at other CUNY campuses should look for local support on those campuses in addition to what is offered here.
 CUNY’s campuses support a range of platforms and will have varying approaches to supporting instruction should a shutdown occur.